baldapps/CastCompanionLibrary-android/README.md

 Your use of this sample is subject to, and by using or downloading the sample files you agree to comply with, the [Google APIs Terms of Service](https://developers.google.com/terms/) and the [Google Cast SDK Additional Developer Terms of Service](https://developers.google.com/cast/docs/terms/).

 ## Change List

+3.1.0
+ * Image processing is now performed with Glide library
+ * It's now possible to use multiple BaseCastManager instances using the factory
+ * Removed a bunch of lint warnings
+ * Removed no more used code

 3.0.0
  * Removed singleton patterns from VideoCastManager and DataCastManager.
 Init is performed in this way: